pcxmac/g2deploy/README.md

 issues / dependencies : <review>

+  find a way to check if patches files exists, if not, disregard, right now it throws error during script execution.

   find a way to hash patched server directories, log output, and report differences

   bundles : need meta packages for things like libvirt, to include patches for /etc ... bundles can be placed in /bundle/call/*.pkgs;*.patches/rootdir/...